M-Miller-42/M-Miller-42/README.md

 # Projects Overview
-Since some of my projects are not on GitHub, this list provides an overview of repositories in which I am substantially involved.
+Since some of my projects are not on GitHub, this list provides a better overview of my repositories.

 ## [Daily Lichess Activity Heatmap](https://github.com/M-Miller-42/lichessActivity)